robarnoldio/www.robarnold.io/_posts/2023-11-29-back-to-jekyll.md

 * go to source control and commit (with a spicy message)
 * save all if necessary
 * smash the sync changes button
+* push commits with the little up arrow in the lower left

 ## gotchas